KGore12/The-2020-US-Presidential-Election-and-Covid-19/README.md

 Distribution of tasks
 1. Finding Data Source - Evan found the main source with support from the team.
-2. Cleaning up the data - Evan and Brenda with assistance from Roshini.
+2. Cleaning up the data - Evan and Brendan with assistance from Roshini.
 3. Transforming the data - Brendan and Roshini
 4. Loading and testing the data - Brendan and Roshini
 5. ERD - Brendan